Sudarshanydv/Learn-AWS-All-Services-/Day 10 CloudWatch.md

 - ✔ Fast troubleshooting using logs & alerts
 - ✔ Central monitoring for all AWS services
 - ✔ Automation using alarms + Lambda/EventBridge

 ---

-## 🔚 Short Interview Summary

-> **CloudWatch is a monitoring and alerting service in AWS that collects metrics, logs, and events to improve performance, reliability, and automation of cloud resources.**

----